Returning from Abroad Part Three: Featuring Ryley Zapien’s Journey Home from Australia

 Adapting to a New World

-Even through the shift from her life down under to quarantining in Washington was sudden, Zapien said that Georgetown has made it easy to transition to online learning.
+Even though the shift from her life down under to quarantining in Washington was sudden, Zapien said that Georgetown has made it easy to transition to online learning.
 In addition to her remote courses through the University of Sydney, Zapien is also taking two Georgetown courses.

 In addition to Intro to Philosophy, Zapien is also enrolled in COVID-19: Theory and Practice in the Time of Pandemic, which has been particularly engaging for Zapien, and has made her feel as though she is learning essential material she could apply in the future.

-In her reflections on the present, Zapien said that her biggest take away from this experience has been the importance of living in the moment.
+In her reflections on the present, Zapien said that her biggest takeaway from this experience has been the importance of living in the moment.

 “It’s so crucial to cherish everything you have when you have it, because you never know when it might go away,” Zapien says.
 “Even though this experience ended before it was meant to, I am so grateful for it, and look forward to returning and making more memories in the future.”